 SebastianStrong Foundation, based in Miami, Florida, is a registered 501(c)(3) charity that honors the life of Sebastian Ortiz (2000-2016) by increasing awareness of childhood cancer and raising money to fund research for less toxic, more targeted childhood cancer cures.
 This mission was born from the example of strength set forth by Sebs during his courageous 14-month battle with rhabdomyosarcoma.
 Since his passing in December 2016, the Foundation bearing his name has bolstered the support of donors from across the country.

 At Storm The Heavens Fund we believe there is no cause greater than the fight for our children's right to grow up to be adults.
 Our mission is to advocate for our children by raising funds for desperately needed research and spreading awareness.
 0% survival is unacceptable, we must do better.

 Tap Cancer Out is a 501(c)3 nonprofit mobilizing and empowering the Brazilian Jiu-Jitsu community to raise funds for cancer-fighting organizations.
-Since 2011, they have raised and donated nearly $1.7 million to their beneficiary organizations, providing valuable assistance to critical cancer fighting initiatives and programs.
-ALSF is proud to be the benefiting charity for Tap Cancer Out through 2019.
+Since 2018, they have raised and donated more than $1.8 million to Alex's Lemonade Stand Foundation, providing valuable assistance to critical childhood cancer fighting initiatives and programs.
+ALSF is proud to be a benefiting charity of Tap Cancer Out.

 The Brian Morden Foundation (BMF) funds childhood cancer research, supports patients, family, and staff of pediatric oncology units, awards scholarships, educates and raises awareness about childhood cancer.
 The BMF was created in memory of Brian, a courageous 19 year old, who battled Ewing sarcoma for more than two years.
 He lost the battle on February 15, 2003, but his family, friends, and many others who only knew Brian by reputation have vowed to continue the fight against childhood cancer.